scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 Paleologo led me to give some thoughts to the so-called **Single Index Model** or **Diagonal Model**, originally introduced by Sharpe[^1] in 1963, and the way it is typically exposed in introductory texts or in online writings.
-I am not going to discuss the empirical validity of the model too much, as there has been a large amount of literature on the subject and we now have more general factor models for a reason.
-Instead, I will focus on an oddity that initially made me question the soundness of the model, how it can be resolved, and why it can be considered an important subject of discussion.
+I am not going to discuss the empirical validity of the model too much, as there has been a large amount of literature on the subject and we now have multi-factor models for a reason.
+Instead, I will focus on an oddity that initially made me question the soundness of the model, how it can be resolved, and why it matters.

 ### A probabilistic model